 4. Do what’s necessary to be as well as you can be on a daily basis.
 Get 8 hours per night sleep.
 Eat right.
 Exercise (–brisk walking is excellent).
 Stay positive and hopeful.
 Have some time in each day during which you do something productive — chores, job, volunteering or attending a clubhouse.

 5. Monitor your symptoms daily.
 Know the early warning signs of relapse.
 When symptoms increase, contact your doctor or case manager immediately.
 Nip relapse in the bud!

 What are the most common reasons for relapse?

 Two common mistakes that lead to the re-emergence of schizophrenia symptoms again are for the individual (1) to stop taking prescribed medication or (2) to use alcohol or street drugs.

-Haggerty, J. (2016).
+Bressert, S. (2017).
 Frequently Asked Questions about Schizophrenia.
 Psych Central.
-Retrieved on December 6, 2016, from http://psychcentral.com/lib/frequently-asked-questions-about-schizophrenia/
+Retrieved on January 22, 2017, from https://psychcentral.com/disorders/schizophrenia/frequently-asked-questions-about-schizophrenia/